Tiles-uncc/Private-Projects/README.md

 ## Regression AI

 This AI was also worked on while I was in my Introduction to Machine Learning class.
 It was my job to code an AI that uses Regression algorithms to predict the Housing Price of Boston Homes using a dataset.
 I worked on the AI from March 7th, 2022 through March 14th, 2022.
+The [README](regression/README.md) with the directory decribes how to set up a new environment in Anaconda to run the files.
 For more assignment details and grading, see the [Jupyter Notebook](regression/1-linear-regression.ipynb) with the [regression](regression) directory.